 The wheels nearly came off the bus after his permanent return to the Pacific Northwest.
 “I made some risky lifestyle choices and got off the rails for awhile,” he says.
 And if that wasn’t enough, add to those struggles a life-threatening battle with some serious health issues that sidelined him for a spell.
 As John puts it, “I had a few detours along the way.”

 But with intense personal struggle comes new resolve.
 Bunzow earned a masters degree in education to teach at-risk youth, and got more deeply into his music.
-Two years ago he put himself back on an intense discipline of songwriting and performing, collected himself, and recently headed back to the comfortable confines of Nashville and a familiar cadre of studios, musicians and engineers.
+Then he put himself back on an intense discipline of songwriting and performing, collected himself, and recently headed back to the comfortable confines of Nashville and a familiar cadre of studios, musicians and engineers.
 In one week he produced and delivered “Counterfeit Salvation,” an 11-song reflection of where his life has taken him.

 Bunzow continues to write and perform solo and with his band throughout the Pacific Northwest and contributes his songs and guitar playing to various recording projects.

 “I am blessed and lucky to have come out the other side,” he says.
 “I feel fortunate and am looking forward to writing and playing in a full-time, focused way.
 It was great to go to Nashville and work with old and new friends.
 But it’s also a blessing to play with my Portland guys.
 Walkin’ on the bright side of the road.”

 “One of the most exciting singer-songwriters out there.”

 Multiple Grammy Winner.